Get

 Health

 A vet visit is vital at this stage to ensure that your pet is healthy and developing properly.
 Make sure they have completed their vaccination schedule.
-It’s also a good time to start considering spaying or neutering your pet and talking it over with your vet.
+It’s also a good time to start considering spaying or neutering your pet and talking it over with a vet.
 Small dogs might need to undergo the procedure as early as 5–6 months, while large dogs might be able to wait as long as 18 months or more in some cases.

 dog-vaccination-at-the-vet-clinic